syncfusion-content/maui-docs/MAUI/ListView/swiping.md

 ## Performing swipe delete operation

-To delete an item in view while swiping the item from one extent to other by using `SfListView.SwipeEnded` event.
-By setting the `SfListView.SwipeOffset` value to the view size to swipe the item upto end of the item.
+To delete an item in view while swiping the item from one extent to another,Use the `SfListView.SwipeEnded` event.
+By setting the `SfListView.SwipeOffset` value to the view size to swipe the item up to the end of the item.

 {% tabs %}
 {% highlight xaml %}